Oh Canada, eh…

 - 5. Accept your offer and job secured.

-1. Get a ski instructor qualification that’s recognised in Canada
+1. Complete a ski instructor course to get a qualification that’s recognised in Canada

 First things first, you’ll need to gain an internationally recognised qualification that will allow you to work in Canada.
-This isn’t so complicated: most respectable Level 2 qualifications will allow you to work internationally – including in Canada.
+You can do this with SnowSkool, we run mulitple ski instructor courses.
+It isn't so complicated: most respectable Level 2 qualifications will allow you to work internationally – including in Canada.
 This means you don’t need to have a specific Canadian qualification to find work.

 If you choose to train with SnowSkool then you’ll have 3 different options, all of them enough: CSIA, BASI and NZSIA.
 You can gain your Canadian qualification (CSIA Level 2) in Big White or Banff in Canada.
 But you could also get your BASI Level 2 in The Three Valleys France, or NZSIA Level 2 with us in Cardrona New Zealand, and those qualifications would be recognised in Canada too.